lukesanborn/portfolio/README.md

 # Portfolio

 I've included a variety of my coding projects in this repository.
-I've also included some Percent Human code including the Google Docs sidebar that Edward wanted to see.
+I've also included some Percent Human code including the Google Docs sidebar.

 These projects highlight my skills in Python, Javascript, React, data pipelines, and Machine Learning.